 ASTA-USA serves all technical industries, including Aerospace.
 This sector of high technology and industry is involved with aviation as well as space flight.
-The demand here for exact translations is great, and ASTA-USA continues to delivers stellar translations to the U.S. aerospace industry
+The demand here for exact translations is great, and ASTA-USA continues to deliver stellar translations to the U.S. aerospace industry

 Public Aerospace Industry